Varshashrama801/awesome-reticulum/README.md

 * [RFnexus / reticulum-over-hf](https://github.com/RFnexus/reticulum-over-hf) - Resources on how to configure Reticulum to work over HF radio.
 * [RFnexus / FreeDVInterface](https://github.com/RFnexus/FreeDVInterface) - A CustomInterface for Reticulum that provides a plug and play, cross-platform sound modem interface for HF radios using the FreeDV API.
 It supports VOX, serial, and Hamilb PTT.

+## Network Tools

+* [acehoss / rnsh](https://github.com/acehoss/rnsh) - An utility written in Python that facilitates shell sessions over Reticulum networks.
+It is based on the rnx utility that ships with Reticulum and aims to provide a similar experience to SSH.

 ## LXMF Bots

 * [randogoth / lxmf-bot](https://codeberg.org/randogoth/lxmf-bot.git) - Python class to easily develop a simple Telethon style chatbot for the LXMF protocol.